jaunt/EJS-Site-Builder-Docs/airfry/data/md/guide/workflow.md

 ### Pre Generation

-The [PreGenerate Hook](/docs/templates/preGenerate/) lets you call APIs or run javascript calculations to build up data that might be useful on all your pages.
+The [PreGenerate Hook](/docs/templates/preGenerate/) is your first chance to load and massage data that you'll use to render your pages.
+You might read files or pull data from your APIs before getting it ready for all of your pages.

-For example, perhaps you call a headless wordpress API to download and your blog data.
-You might use javascript to massage the data, order it, tag it, convert it, cache it, etc.
+For example, perhaps you call a headless wordpress API to download blog data.
+You'd likely write simple javascript to parse the data, order it, tag it, convert it, cache it, etc.

-Or more simply you might want to get a version from your git tags to pass to all pages.
-If you need data that will likely be used across multiple pages, the pre generation hook is the place to create it.
+Or consider the simple case where you want to use the version from your latest git tag to pass to all pages.

+If you need data that will likely be used across multiple pages, the pre generation hook is the place to fetch and prepare it.

-For data that you only need on a single page (or group of pages generated from a single template), you can use page generation hooks:
+For data that you only need on a single page (or group of pages generated from a single template), you can do so in the page generation phase.

 ## Page Generation

 Airfry runs through all your [templates](/docs/templates/templates/), each one generating one or [more](/docs/templates/pagesFromData/) rendered pages.

-Each template can have it's own javascript called a [generate script](/docs/templates/generateScript/).
+Each template can have its own hook called a [generate script](/docs/templates/generateScript/).
 Generate scripts are used primarily when you want to spit out multiple pages using the same template.
 For example, you could write a template to render blog post have its generate script feed through the data you pull down from your headless api.

-Templates have access to anything you supplied from the [PreGenerate Hook](/docs/templates/preGenerate/), [front matter data](/docs/templates/frontmatter/), and of course the data pased from [generate scripts](/docs/templates/generateScript/).
+Templates have access to anything you supply from the [PreGenerate Hook](/docs/templates/preGenerate/), [front matter data](/docs/templates/frontmatter/), and of course the pased from [generate scripts](/docs/templates/generateScript/).

 ## Post Generation

 The [PostGenerate Hook](/docs/templates/postGenerate/) may not be as useful for simple sites.
-It lets you use javascript to summarize everything that was written for any purposes you might need.
+Its a hook where you recieve data from Airfry regarding everything that was written, for any purposes you might need.

-For example, perhaps you want to write out a json data structure with links to all the page that were generated.
+For example, perhaps you want to write out a json data structure with links to all the page that were generated to create a site manifest or to auto compute multi page app entry points for [vite integration](/docs/integration/vite).